michelleduer/archives/README.md

 - [ ] **Incorporate more APIs**
   - [x]  Broadbandmap.gov
   - [ ]  Add GreatSchools API –still need the php proxy?
-  - [ ]  note: I used Ben Alman’s [php proxy](http://benalman.com/projects/php-simple-proxy/) (Alman’s [GitHub Project](http://github.com/cowboy/php-simple-proxy)) to resolve a cross-domain issue that was blocking the API data during my course, but this *may* not be an issue now that I have a public domain.
+  - [ ]  note: I used Ben Alman’s [php proxy](http://benalman.com/projects/php-simple-proxy/) (Alman’s [GitHub Project Here](http://github.com/cowboy/php-simple-proxy)) to resolve a cross-domain issue that was blocking the API data during my course, but this *may* not be an issue now that I have a public domain.

 - [ ]  **Make panels disappear/invisible** when the user hasn’t selected them for results